 Jana Studelska CPM/LM, Source: READ FULL POST HERE.

 For anyone out there patiently, or impatiently, waiting for your babies, please know that so many others are with you in going past your “due” date of 40 weeks, past 41 weeks, even past 42 weeks.
+For those of you who are waiting with released membranes as a reminder that birth is just around the corner but for whom it hasn’t quite begun, know there are many people in the world with you right now similarly waiting in anticipation.
 Know that it’s normal to feel antsy, and that there is a process happening within you that is shifting things as your body prepares to let go of your baby.
-Know that, while societal pressures to induce may be everywhere, only you can decide what is best for you and your baby, and many people choose to wait for birth to begin spontaneously, too.
+Know that, while societal pressures to induce may be everywhere, only you can decide what is best for you and your baby, and many people choose to wait for birth to begin spontaneously, too, even thought those stories may be lest commonly shared among your peers.

 Have patience, those of you waiting for your babies.
-While you wait, focus on nourishing your body, alternating rest with gentle activity, do things that feed your body and your mind and your emotions, and enjoy these final days or weeks of pregnancy, with all the anticipation, discomforts, and outside comments that you may or may not be experiencing, and know that the waiting will not be forever.
+While you wait, focus on nourishing your body, alternating rest with gentle activity, do things that feed your body and your mind and your emotions.
+If your membranes have released see the posts below for tips on keeping your body healthy during this time.
+Above all, enjoy this final stretch of pregnancy, with all the anticipation, discomforts, and outside comments that you may or may not be experiencing, and know that the waiting will not be forever.

 Further Educational Reading: